 Factor 2.B.
-Maintaining/Increasing Cash Income 5 (2 Points) Scale Points Calculation: (Adult with any cash income at exit + adults with any cash ≥90 5 % 3 2 income at a timely annual assessment) ÷ (the number of living adults - the 5_5/5 number of adult stayers not yet due for an annual assessment)Count each 00.00.00/ 1 adult who had any cash income (from employment or otherwise) at exit or 80-89.9% 1 at a timely annual assessment.
-These are the successes.
-Divide the number of successes by the number of living adults (minus the number of adult <80% 0 stayers not yet due for an annual assessment) and award up to 2 points applying the scale to the right.
-Panelists may exercise up to .4 discretion points (20% of the maximum possible value for the scoring factor) to increase (to a maximum of 2) or decrease the score.
+Maintaining/Increasing Cash Income 5 (2 Points) Scale Points Calculation: (Adult with any cash income at exit + adults with any cash income at a timely annual assessment) ÷ (the number of living adults - the number of adult stayers not yet due for an annual assessment). ≥90% 2 80-89.9% 1 Panelists may exercise up to .4 discretion points (20% of the maximum possible value for the scoring factor) to increase (to a maximum of 2) or decrease the score.
 To utilize discretion to increase points, the project must have included a narrative explaining their performance.
-If the data shows annual assessments were not timely, the narrative should include a plan to improve assessment timeliness.
-APR Sources/Calculation: [APR 18 One or More Source of Income at Latest Annual Assessment + APR 18 One or More Source of Income at Exit] ÷ [APR 5a Adults - APR 18 Adult Stayers Not Yet Required to Have an Assessment]
+If the data shows annual assessments were not timely, the narrative should include a plan to improve assessment timeliness. <80% 0 • APR Sources/Calculation: [APR 18 One or More Source of Income at Latest Annual Assessment + APR 18 One or More Source of Income at Exit] ÷ [APR 5a Adults - APR 18 Adult Stayers Not Yet Required to Have an Assessment]